hildingen/vteam-login-prototype/README.md

 npm install
 ```

-Create env.local at root and add
+Create .env.local at root and add

 ```
 JWT_SECRET=<Your jwt secret>